will vetements start a mass creative exodus to zurich?

 Last month, Demna and Guram Gvasalia, the head designer and CEO of Paris's most influential avant-garde brand, Vetements, announced they would be relocating the design collective to Zurich, a city without a high-profile fashion presence.
 "Paris kills creativity.
 Its environment with the 'bling bling' is destructive.
 I'm done with the whole showing-off in fashion and the superficial glamor," Guram told Swiss paper Tages Anzeiger.
 "Taxes are obviously another reason for the move," he added.

 The fiscal advantages of basing a business in Switzerland are enticing (it has one of the lowest tax rates for foreign corporations and individuals of any developed country in the world).
-But the financial incentive to move was "not the most important one," Guram emphasised.
+But the financial incentive to move was "not the most important one," Guram emphasized.
 So why else would a major brand, whose head designer also serves as creative director to one of Paris's most historic houses, Balenciaga, uproot from Europe's long-reigning fashion capital?

 Zurich's art scene is still thriving.
 The city has a multitude of galleries and major museums (the Kunsthaus, the Kunsthalle, the Migros Museum of Contemporary Art).
 It is the birthplace of Hauser & Wirth and before that, the mythic Bruno Bischofberger and Amman galleries.
-Zurich's art spaces have fostered the rise of major contemporary artists such as Fischli Weiss, Ugo Rondinone, Urs Fischer, Walter Pfeiffer and Pipilotti Rist.
+Zurich's art spaces have fostered the rise of major contemporary artists such as Fischli Weiss, Ugo Rondinone, Urs Fischer, and Pipilotti Rist.

 Zurich might be the only city in the world where, in a single building, national institutions and major art galleries coexist and present world-class contemporary art.
 If Paris kills creativity, Zurich fosters it.